Google Scholar page

 Research by Topic

-- NEW: Lifetime Incomes in the United States Over Six Decades, (with Greg Kaplan and Jae Song).
-SLIDES.
-(Draft coming soon)
+- REVISED: Lifetime Incomes in the United States over Six Decades, (with Greg Kaplan, Jae Song and Justin Weidner), Nov 6, 2018.
+Data in Excel

-- Firming Up Inequality (IN REVISION, this version: October 22 2016) (with Jae Song, David Price, Nick Bloom, and Till von Wachter).
-Slides, Data of Figures and Tables in Paper (Excel format)
+- Firming Up Inequality, Quarterly Journal of Economics, Lead article, February 2019 (with Jae Song, David Price, Nick Bloom, and Till von Wachter).

 - Understanding the Evolution of the U.S. Wage Distribution: A Theoretical Analysis* (with Burhanettin Kuruscu), Journal of European Economic Association, 2012, Vol. 10, No. 3, pp. 482-517.